We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - have a severe case of shingles that covers a large area

 Having more than one of these factors increases your risk.
-For example, if you’re an older woman with a severe and painful shingles rash, you can have up to a 50 percent chance of developing PHN.
+For example, if you’re an older woman with a severe and painful shingles rash, you can have up to a

 In addition to pain, PHN can make your body sensitive to touch and to changes in temperature and wind.
 It’s also associated with depression, anxiety, and sleeplessness.